-Your presence is expected at every lecture.
-Because each lecture's concepts build on previous ones, active attendance is crucial to building an understanding of the material.
-You will earn your participation grade (5% of your overall grade) by actively attending class.
-Active attendance means not only showing up, but also remaining awake and paying attention.
 Each student will start out with the full 5% for participation, and will have two free absences to use for any reason.
-Beyond this, you may lose part of your participation grade for additional unexcused absences or for regularly being present only physically (e.g., sleeping through class, browsing Facebook instead of paying attention, etc.).
-If you anticipate needing to miss more than two classes due to illness or other unavoidable obligations (e.g., traveling for athletic competitions, grad-school interviews), please contact Prof. Fox-Glassman as soon as possible, but no later than a week before the lecture you will need to miss.
+Beyond this, you may lose part of your participation grade for additional unexcused absences or for regularly being present only physically (e.g., sleeping through class, browsing social media instead of paying attention, etc.).
+If you anticipate needing to miss more than two classes due to illness or other unavoidable obligations (e.g., traveling for athletic competitions, grad-school interviews) then that can often be accommodated, but please check in with Prof. Fox-Glassman about your plans no later than a week before the lecture you will need to miss.